spejchinoskiiw/parkly-backend/how-we-work.md

 - **Always add  **Swagger/OpenAPI documentation** for new endpoints
 ```

-Project spec defined for ai in PROJECT.md, PLANNING.md, TASKS.md and README.md
+Project spec defined for AI in PROJECT.md, PLANNING.md, TASKS.md and README.md

 Project spec generated from PDF version of project details using Claude Sonnet 3.7.
 Prompt used: